Azharuddin Mallick: United Sports Club

 Azharuddin made his debut for United S.C. as a young striker.
 He played for their under 19 team and showed his talent when United Sports Club's under 19 team defeated Pune F.C. under 19 team to reach IFA shield final.

 Mohun Bagan

 He made his debut for Mohun Bagan A.C. during Calcutta Football League 2015 (also known as KFL or Kolkata Football League).
 He got his first goal wearing Mohun Bagan's jersey against Kalighat M.S.
+Mallick’s 13th-minute strike for Mohun Bagan against East Bengal during the 2018-19 I-League season Kolkata Derby created a history for him.

 Mohammedan

 On 8 February 2021, Mallick was roped in by Mohammedan along with Nigerian striker John Chidi.
 On 14 January 2021, he made his debut for the club, against Indian Arrows in a 1–0 loss, coming on as an 85th-minute substitute.

 He scored his first goal for the club, on 10 March 2021, against RoundGlass Punjab, in a thrilling 3–3 draw.